Updated April 9th 2020

 - Vitamix 40 oz Container – removable blade and gasket for cleaning – fits all S-Series models only (only the blade can be purchased separately).

 Both blenders offer a variety of containers to match your needs.
 However, while both blenders’ have similarly sized containers the Vitamix containers are UL rated to blend at capacity.

 Due to its serious power and jar designs, Blendtec jars are not recommended to operate when at capacity (ie. filled to the brim!).
 For Blendtec to operate best you should fill it no more than 2/3rds full.

 In contrast, Vita-Mix jars can be filled to the top since 1) they are not as powerful and 2) the lid on the Vitamix containers offer a little extra room.

 Blendtec’s larger “3 qt/90 oz” wildside jar and Vitamx’s 64 oz low profile jar both have a longer 4-inch blade, and we find these jars not only emulsify ingredients faster than their predecessors but are ideal for larger capacities.

 They also more easily make bread dough and other baked goods.

-Of course each jar is marked with easy measuring volume units in oz & cups.
-(I’ve been known to use my jar as a giant measuremtn cup!)
+Of course, each jar is marked with easy measuring volume units in oz & cups.
+(I’ve been known to use my jar as a giant measurement cup!)

-Vitamix jars have clear markings that are harder to see and only in oz & cups.
+Vitamix jars have clear markings (which I really hate) that are harder to see and only in oz & cups.

-The patented Blendtec single blade design is blunt, which is why it can pulverize anything you throw at it, including gold balls and lighters, without breaking.
+The patented Blendtec single blade design IS blunt and thick, which is why it can pulverize anything you throw at it, including golf balls and lighters, without breaking.
 It's is 80% thicker and 10 times stronger than a standard $50-$100 kitchen blender.